TaliBytes/php-home-server/readme.md

   - access rights (eg cx service, article writers, etc)
   - article interactions (eg comments, votes, follows)
   - statistical information such as article view counts/popularity, etc
-- An online "console" where approved users (see access rights) can manage various data such as the previously mentioned.
+- An online "console" where approved users (see access rights) can manage various data such as the previously mentioned

 ## Getting Started

 ### Prerequisites

 This project is running on the LAMP stack (Linux, Apache, MySQL, PHP).
-However, the only critical parts of this are MySQL and PHP (ie, the goal is to design this to be PHP-MySQL centric allowing for use via other OS's such as Windows and web-servers such as IIS... or really any combination compatible with PHP and MySQL)
+However, the only critical parts of this are MySQL and PHP (ie, the goal is to design this to be PHP-MySQL centric allowing for use via other OS's such as Windows and web-servers such as IIS... or really any combination compatible with PHP and MySQL).

 #### For Linux

-Make sure dependencies are installed
+Make sure dependencies are installed:

 1 - `sudo apt-get update && sudo apt-get upgrade -y`